Asset Purchase Agreement (APA)

 Asset Purchase Agreement Pros and Cons

-Using an APA has both advantages and disadvantages.
+Using an APA has advantages and disadvantages.
 Before using the document, familiarize yourself with how it can help and how you can remedy any disadvantage.

 Pros of an APA Cons of an APA